felixdotIO/referrals/README.md

 # "Referral Reward Programs and Customer Value in Digital Transportation Platforms" - Associated Code

-The file "Thesis.R" contains the code for the differential customer value analysis within the paper mentioned above.
+The file "thesis" contains the code for the differential customer value analysis within the paper mentioned above.

 **Methods covered**
 - OLS